EricMbuthia/ScrappyDjangoWebScraping/README.md

 # ScrappyDjangoWebScraping

-Dowes web scraping using DJango and Scrapy frameworks
+Does web scraping using DJango and Scrapy frameworks